 If you suffer from thinning hair or hair loss, use hair loss products that have been specially developed to increase blood flow to hair follicles.
 As a scientist who used to suffer from hereditary hair loss, I formulated Hair Growth Serum and Scalp Stimulator to deal with my own hair loss condition.
 I have been using these two products to strengthen and visibly improve my hair condition.

 Scalp Stimulator has been formulated with Menthol, Cannabis Sativa, Rosemary, Thyme and Cedarwood essential oils to balance the scalp and improve blood flow to hair follicles.
 Gently massage to the affected area of the scalp.
-Leave for 20 to 30 minutes (or longer) then shampoo it off.
+Leave for 20 to 30 minutes then shampoo it off.
 For best results, use it once a day.

 In the morning and at night, I apply Hair Growth Serum to the crown and front scalp to boost hair growth.
 Formulated with Caffeine, Niacinamide, Panthenol and Salicylic Acid; Hair Growth Serum increases hair density and prolongs the growth phase of hair.